gl2486/expense-tracker/README.md

 # Setup

 Optionally fork or close this [remote repository](https://github.com/gl2486/expense-tracker) to create a copy under your own control.
-Then "clone" or download the remove repository (or your forked copy) onto your local computer, for example your Desktop.
-Then navigate to wherever you downloaded the repo using the Terminal, e.g.:
+Then "clone" or download the remove repository (or your forked copy) onto your local computer.
+Then navigate to wherever you downloaded the repo using the Terminal.
+For example:

 ```
 cd ~/Desktop/expense-tracker